adslbarxatov/MafiaHelper/docs/index.md

 will receive the wrong answer from the moderator, the `priest` will lose protection, the `maniac` will not change the victim’s condition).
 *In relation to the `mafia`, the use of the role is controversial, because it is represented by several players*.
-*In order for the role to work, it is one of the first called in the app (along with the `maniac` and `doctor`)*.
+*In order for the role to work, it is one of the first called in the app (along with the `doctor`)*.

 ***Kamikaze*** – a conditionally civilian.
 The action during the day is to destroy one player along with himself (both players leave the game).
 Usually has a spontaneous character, that is, it’s a source of randomness in the game.
-Only victims of a `maniac` are immune.

 ***Mafia boss*** – part of the `mafia`.
 He doesn’t have a separate action; he plays the role of the `mafia` in composition.
 Boss is protected from disclosure of the role by the `detective`.
 He is counted as a `mafia` when determining the victory of one of teams.

 ***Sheriff*** – a civilian.
-Action at night - killing mafia members.
+Action at night – killing mafia members.
 If he “hits” civilians, his role doesn’t work.

 ***Ripper*** – a conditionally civilian.
 The action at night is to destroy one player (unlike the `kamikaze`, he himself doesn’t leave the game).
 He also has a spontaneous character, that is, it’s a source of randomness in the game.

+***Judge*** – a civilian.
+The action at night is to protect one player from execution.
+The next voting will take no effect on the protected player.

 &nbsp;